-If we analyse the principles of thought on which Magic is based, they will probably be found to have something in common with some Alchemy keys.
+If we analyze the principles of thought on which Magic is based, they will probably be found to have something in common with some Alchemy keys.

 But it is not a mere locution to arouse my interest in the chapter Frazer dedicated to sympathetic magic.
 Let’s read some lines and we will understand: